 Writer’s Workshop combines the structure of writing and the creativity of the writer’s craft in a mindful environment, allowing all writers to develop at their own pace.
 Third graders are expected to write with proper sentence structure, mechanics, and spelling.

 Everyday Math’s extensive hands-on learning activities and games are boy-friendly, aimed at helping them to cement their math skills and understanding.
 Boys are given a strong foundation for mathematical learning as well as lessons that develop computational and conceptual skills.
 A strong emphasis is placed on the student’s ability to explain his mathematical thinking in written and oral form.
 Math instruction is differentiated by assessing each boy’s abilities and targeting instruction according to his learning needs.

-Third grade boys are immersed in rich experiential trimester themes that explore Early America, Ancient Egypt, and Modern Day China.
-As part of their study, boys have a powerful outreach projects that serve two communities in need: St. Barnabas Mission, which serves homeless families, and The Timothy School for autistic children.
+Third grade boys are immersed in rich experiential trimester themes that explore Colonial America, Ancient Egypt, and Modern Day China.
+As part of their study, boys have a powerful outreach projects that serve two communities in need: P.A.L.M., Positive Aging in Lower Merion, and The Timothy School for autistic children.
 These powerful service learning projects help to make boys aware of their responsibilities to serve others in need.

 Boys are a responsible member of a lab group and carry out a “job” on a daily basis in the fields of Biological, Chemical, Physical, Earth and Space, and Health Sciences.
 The boys delve deeper into the scientific method as a process to investigate the world around them.
 They engage in detailed experiments, including dissecting a chicken egg and flower, engineering and building a ship to sail across the School’s pool, caring for live animals, producing a nutrition commercial, making models of the moon’s surface, and growing plants in the greenhouse.
 Other favorite projects include creating chemical reactions and building and launching rockets.